gregtatum/spec-cpp/README.md

     ✔ The third element was not modified
   Passing arrays is mainly type checking by the compiler, but then it copies the memory address of the array to the callee's arguments.
-    ✔ The memory values are the same.
+    ✔ The memory values are the same. array sizeof() and passing arrays to functions
+    ✔ The size of the first member is that of an int
+    ✔ The same is true when looking at as a pointer
+    ✔ The size of the array element is only accessible on the current stack ✔ Variable lengths can be created, but they are only stored on the current stack ✔ When passing to a function, the stack-allocated array degrades to a pointer.
+    ✔ This also happens even when the size of the array in the arguments is explicit, like array[6] ✔ Size arguments are a lie

 features::lvalueReference